Metrology: Definition of units

 The International System of Units (SI) defines seven base units: length, mass, time, electric current, thermodynamic temperature, amount of substance, and luminous intensity.
 By convention, each of these units are considered to be mutually independent and can be constructed directly from their defining constants.
 All other SI units are constructed as products of powers of the seven base units.

 Since the base units are the reference points for all measurements taken in SI units, if the reference value changed all prior measurements would be incorrect.
 Before 2019, if a piece of the international prototype of the kilogram had been snapped off, it would have still been defined as a kilogram; all previous measured values of a kilogram would be heavier.
 The importance of reproducible SI units has led the BIPM to complete the task of defining all SI base units in terms of physical constants.

 By defining SI base units with respect to physical constants, and not artefacts or specific substances, they are realisable with a higher level of precision and reproducibility.
-As of the redefinition of the SI units on 20 May 2019 the kilogram, ampere, kelvin, and mole are defined by setting exact numerical values for the Planck constant (h), the elementary electric charge (e), the Boltzmann constant (k), and the Avogadro constant (N_{A}), respectively.
+As of the revision of the SI on 20 May 2019 the kilogram, ampere, kelvin, and mole are defined by setting exact numerical values for the Planck constant (h), the elementary electric charge (e), the Boltzmann constant (k), and the Avogadro constant (N_{A}), respectively.
 The second, metre, and candela have previously been defined by physical constants (the caesium standard (ΔνCs), the speed of light (c), and the luminous efficacy of 540×10^12 Hz visible light radiation (Kcd)), subject to correction to their present definitions.
 The new definitions aim to improve the SI without changing the size of any units, thus ensuring continuity with existing measurements.